Graduate Degree Programs, College of Computer Studies

 Admission Requirements

-The program accepts applicants who have a relevant Bachelor’s degree (Computer Science or ITE allied fields) and one year of IT-‐related work experience or two years relevant work experience.
-Other Bachelor’s degrees may be considered on a case-‐to-‐case basis.
+The program accepts applicants who have a Bachelor’s degree in Computer Science or ITE allied fields and one year of IT-related work experience.
+Other Bachelor’s degrees may be considered on a case-to-case basis.

 Note: